 Any deviation from the original character that the toy is modeling can result in a child making a mistake in using the toy.
 Since toys are supposed to be fun and making mistakes is not fun but frustrating, it is best to model toys as closely as possible to their original counterparts.
 Children will expect certain distinctive features and interaction techniques that are present in the original character to also be present in the toy character.

 Furthermore, the hand-eye coordination of children is not as developed as that of adults.
 The toy should not move during input, or the child would not be able to press buttons or otherwise interact with the character.
-The movement of toys provides good and entertaining feedback, but care must be taken so when the child interacts with the interface the toy is not moving.
+The movement of toys provides excellent and entertaining feedback, but care must be taken so when the child interacts with the interface the toy is not moving.

-In testing a toy with real children it is useful to note what the child expected to happen when he or she did certain things.
+In testing a toy with real children, it is useful to note what the child expected to happen when he or she did certain things.
 From the article by Strommen and Bergman, it appears that they learned a lot just from pondering why children reached for certain things first and what they expected to result from doing it.
-The initial interaction with the toy is crucial because if a child fails with a toy on the first try then the child will not likely continue to play with the toy.
+The initial interaction with the toy is crucial because if a child fails with a toy on the first try, then the child will not likely continue to play with the toy.

 Designing interfaces to toys involve much more than knowledge of computers and computer usability.
 Designing interfaces for toys require a lot of knowledge of child psychology and development.
 Most design literature currently available discuss the design of interfaces for adults, but children have different thought processes.

 Even if children can use a toy as it was intended to be used, the toy designer must also take into consideration the psychological impact of using the toy.
-Toys for young children must not induce any negative behavioral effects.
+Toys for young children must not induce any adverse behavioral effects.
 Toys must always encourage children and help teach them acceptable social habits.
-So in a way, the toy designer must act as a child psychologist to produce a good toy for young children.
+So in a way, the toy designer must act like a child psychologist to produce a good toy for young children.

-Strommen, Erik and Bergman, Eric (ed.).
+Strommen, Erik, and Bergman, Eric (ed.).
 Interactive Toy Characters as Interfaces for Children.
 Information Appliances and Beyond.
 Morgan Kaufmann Publishers.
 New York, 2000.
 Chapter 9.